Welcome to the Cordato Partners

 finance is popular in Australia

-told that it only comes in the colour black.
+comes only in one standard colour - black.
 While black

 Vendor finance helps home buyers who are not yet